juferoto/eventosreact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And it is available on Netlify in the following link https://amazing-goldstine-37534b.netlify.com/

 ## Available Scripts